Top 10 highest paid medical assistant specialties

 5. Dermatology medical assistant

-6. Anesthesiology medical assistant
+6. Anesthesiology and pain management medical assistant

 7. Oncology medical assistant

-8. Emergency medicine medical assistant
+8. Emergency and urgent care medical assistant

 9. Plastic surgery medical assistant